 The market for cheese as a food ingredient has increased rapidly in recent years and now represents upto approximately 50% of cheese production in some countries.
 Volume one is entitled General Aspects which will focus on general aspects on the principles of cheese science.
 This title contains up-to-date reviews of the literature on the chemical, biochemical, microbiological and physico-chemical aspects of cheese in general.

 Senior graduates, post graduate students, industry R&D personnel, research institutes, and industrial quality control personnel.

-Published: August 2004
+- 4th August 2004

 - Academic Press

 - Hardcover ISBN: